withastro/astro/.changeset/twenty-crabs-fry.md

 ---
-'astro': minor
+'astro': patch
 ---

-View Transitions: use history.scrollRestoration="manual"
+Fixes scroll behavior when using View Transitions by enabling `manual` scroll restoration